sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_10.md

 ---

+## Memory operation
+- two ways to communicate with memory
+- why 2
+- hack to convert word address to data
+- conversion to byte to word data

+---

+## Microinstructions

+- signals
+- reads at end of cycle
+- k + 2
+- no read and writes at the same time
+- decoder

+---

 ## Microinstruction Control: The Mic-1

 > How the machine decides which control signals should be enabled on each cycle